 clip internally at any level.
 You only need to be concerned about any clipping that might occur

-The Output Pan parameter lets you change the relative levels of the left
+The Output Pan ring (only visible on stereo tracks) adjusts the relative levels of the left

 If you would like to enable/disable Auto Gain by default for new instances, simply update

 the default preset by clicking Options > Save As Default in the presets

 If desired, you can make the output options panel 'sticky' by clicking the output button